Generalised Temperley-Lieb algebras of type $G(r,p,n)$: The representations of

-Note that the converse of the proposition is not true.
-As a counterexample, the multipartitions with exactly one non-empty component are reducible by definition, but the corresponding cell modules are always simple since they are of rank 1.
+2. The converse of Proposition \ref{835} is not true.
+As a counterexample, the multipartitions with exactly one non-empty component are reducible by definition, but the corresponding cell modules are always simple since they are of rank 1. \end{rem} }